GregoriaRamirez/gregoriaramirez.github.io/projects.md

 ## 🧩 Software Design & Engineering

-Improved modularity, removed hardcoded credentials, and separated callback logic into reusable components.
+Enhanced the project structure by improving modularity, removing hardcoded credentials, and separating callback logic into reusable components for maintainability and scalability.

 [🔗 View Full Enhancement](artifact-software.md)